-Organisation and implementation of common information campaign and activities/events

-In line with Annex XII, point 2.1(2)(b) of the CPR all Managing Authorities will organise a common major information activity/event on a yearly basis which will aim to increase the public confidence of the PA and the programmes.
-The aim of the information activity/event will promote the opportunities of financing and the strategy pursued and success of the Ops/RDP including large projects and examples of other projects as deemed appropriate by the respective Managing Authorities in consultation with the necessary stakeholders.
+Organisation and implementation of common information campaign and activities/events the strategy pursued and success of the Ops/RDP including large projects and examples of other projects as deemed appropriate by the respective Managing Authorities in consultation with the necessary stakeholders.
 Such activities/events will be targeted mainly to beneficiaries, stakeholders, and the general public which will be combined with an effective media outreach.
 In this regard, the Managing Authorities will mobilise and promote exchanges of experience between the core stakeholders and other target audiences directly reaching several during the course of the year.